Hue-Jhan/Ntdll-Process-inj-Trojan/README.md

 The actual injection process works like this:
 - First we decode the shellcode by doing the opposite of what we did in the encrypter, make sure to use the same xor key;
-- Secondly we get a handle for the target process, we allocate the memory, write shellcode to the allocated memory, and make it readable, writable, and executable;
+- Secondly we find the PID of the target process using GetProcID and we get a handle for it;
+- We allocate the memory, write shellcode to the allocated memory, and make it readable, writable, and executable;
-- It creates a new thread at the address of ```allocated_mem```, which contains and executes the shellcode as if it were a normal function.
+- Then we create a new thread in the target process which will execute the shellcode.

 Finally we wait for the created thread to finish executing before freeing the memory and the buffers.

 # 🛡 AV Detection
-The raw exe file is currently undetected by windows defender, gets 9 detections
+The raw exe file is currently undetected by windows defender but gets blocked by Bitdefender (even the free trial, yes bitdefender is the best av in my opinion, only behind crowdstrike).
+On virus total it gets 9 detections and as usual virustotal doesn't show bitdefender flagging it.

+If i obfuscate the file even more with Resource Hacker by inserting the metadata of another well known software like visual studio code installer, the detections drop to 2 on virus total.

 <img align="right" src="media/hsav2.png" width="430" />